sveltejs/cli/CONTRIBUTING.md

 ## Updating dependencies

-Run `pnpm update-deps` to recursively update the dependencies of all addons and create templates.
+Run `pnpm update-deps` to recursively update the dependencies of all: addons, `create` templates, `package.json`s and github actions to latest.
-After that run `pnpm update -r --latest` to recursively update all dependencies of package.json files to their latest version.

 ## Deprecation